 All these metrics can be evaluated to decide on the final value for K.

 These top Data Science Interview Questions and Answers will prepare for Data Science interview.
 If you are already working in Data Science projects and you want to learn Python and R programming language to increase your skill-set, you can still practice these interview questions and answers for Data Science.
-Preparing these Data Science interview questions will increase your visibility to the potential employers.
+Preparing these Data Science interview questions during your data sciences courses will increase your visibility to potential employers.